 T.N.4.5.
-Time Dependence. - A time dependence test shall be conducted during type evaluation and may be conducted during field verification provided test conditions remain constant.
+Time Dependence. - A time dependence test shall be conducted during type evaluation and may be conducted during field verification, provided test conditions remain constant.

-- T.N.4.5.1.
-Time Dependence: Class II, III, and IIII Non-automatic Weighing Instruments.
-A non-automatic weighing instrument of Classes II, III, and IIII shall meet the following requirements at constant test conditions.
-During type evaluation, this test shall be conducted at 20 °C $\pm$ 2 °C (68 °F $\pm$ 4 °F): - (a) When any load is kept on an instrument, the difference between the indication obtained immediately after placing the load and the indication observed during the following 30 minutes shall not exceed 0.5 e.
-However, the difference between the indication obtained at 15 minutes and the indication obtained at 30 minutes shall not exceed 0.2 e. - (b) If the conditions in (a) are not met, the difference between the indication obtained immediately after placing the load on the instrument and the indication observed during the following 4 hours shall not exceed the absolute value of the maximum permissible error at the load applied. - (c) The deviation on returning to zero as soon as the indication has stabilized, after the removal of any load which has remained on the instrument for 30 minutes, shall not exceed 0.5 e.
+T.N.4.5.1.
+Time Dependence: Class II, III, and IIII Non-automatic Weighing Instruments. - A non-automatic weighing instrument of Classes II, III, and IIII shall meet the following requirements at constant test conditions.
+During type evaluation, this test shall be conducted at 20 °C $\pm$ 2 °C (68 °F $\pm$ 4 °F):

+- (a) When any load is kept on an instrument, the difference between the indication obtained immediately after placing the load and the indication observed during the following 30 minutes shall not exceed 0.5 e.
+However, the difference between the indication obtained at 15 minutes and the indication obtained at 30 minutes shall not exceed 0.2 e. - (b) If the conditions in (a) are not met, the difference between the indication obtained immediately after placing the load on the instrument and the indication observed during the following four hours shall not exceed the absolute value of the maximum permissible error at the load applied.